veronika-simic/survey-form/readme.md

 ## General info
 Survey form project is made to develop my skills in UI/UX design and DOM manipulation.
+This survey contains 5 pages.

 ## Technologies